fragarco/abasm/docs/en/abasm.md

 mend
 ```

 WinApe uses the symbol '@' to mark **macro local labels** but that symbol is used by ABASM to represent the current instruction's memory address too.
-As a result, ABASM departs from WinApe in this point and uses the symbol '!' instead.
+As a result, ABASM departs from WinApe in this point.

 ### LIMIT